Firefish-io/firefish-protocol/README.md

 ```

-Rmember to enable flakes (add to ~/.config/nix/nix.conf or /etc/nix/nix.conf)
+Remember to enable flakes (add to ~/.config/nix/nix.conf or /etc/nix/nix.conf)
 ```
 experimental-features = nix-command flakes
 ```

-On platfroms other than Linux, sandbox may not be enabled by default, so enable it in the same config:
+On platforms other than Linux, sandbox may not be enabled by default, so enable it in the same config:
 ``` nix
 sandbox = true
 ```